lightbend/RSocketCloudflow/README.md

     can reach a server.
 To demonstrate resumability stop and restart socat.
     * [Channel](interactions/src/main/scala/com/lightbend/rsocket/examples/ChannelEchoClient.scala)
     demonstrates implementation of a back pressured channel
-* `support` is a shared project containing Avro definitions and shared transformation code
+* `support` is a shared project containing Avro definitions, shared transformation code and experimental Akka implementations
 * `sensordata` is a cloudflow implementation for the [Sensor data Processing](https://cloudflow.io/docs/current/get-started/hello-world-example.html)
 * `client` is an implementation of rsocket-based data provider for publishing sensor data.